Depreciate vs. Inventory

 Sales of livestock are reported on Form 4797, Sales of Business Property.
 Calculation of the gain depends on whether the animals were raised by the farmer or purchased.

-The gain on livestock purchased by the farmer is calculated by subtracting the adjusted basis and selling expenses from the gross sales price.
+The gain on sale of livestock purchased by the farmer is calculated by subtracting the adjusted basis and selling expenses from the gross sales price.

 There are many different methods available to account for livestock, and it is important that farmers be knowledgeable of their options.
 The decision of whether to depreciate or inventory their livestock must be made at the beginning of the farming operation and cannot be changed without permission of the Commissioner.
 These various options make it imperative that farmers utilize the tax planning services a tax professional can provide.